 I’ve worked on being better, and I think about oil in my car more than before.
 Oil’s purpose is to lubricate the rest of the engine so that parts don’t grind and ultimately destroy the entire engine.
 A costly mistake, for sure.
 Without oil, or not enough oil, bad things can happen.
 The integrity of the engine can be compromised.
 The engine might not run as well, it might be loud, it might be costly (reduce gas efficiency), it might pollute more (I just made that up, I have no idea).

 I was thinking that money in a family is like oil in an engine.
-If you don’t have enough money, well… you know what happens.
-Stress in yourself, your marriage, with your kids… creditors coming after you, bank fees for NSF (insufficient funds), higher interest rates on credit cards and overdrafts, poor eating and shopping choices, etc. Your family doesn’t function as smoothly as if you didn’t have that problem.
+If you are in a position of not having money regularly, well… you know what happens.
+Not having money can quickly lead to stress in yourself, your marriage, with your kids… creditors coming after you, bank fees for NSF (insufficient funds), higher interest rates on credit cards and overdrafts, poor eating and shopping choices, etc. Your family doesn’t function as smoothly as if you didn’t have that problem.

-I was chatting with a friend of mine and he sent me this image:
+I was chatting with a friend of mine about not having money and he sent me this image:

 When I first looked at it I thought “cool, he got paid and then went to the beach!”
 But then I looked a little harder and realized that the beach (or, the rest of the month), is him finding fish to eat, by a dirty shopping cart, and without fishing gear.
 “Payday” is when you are well-oiled, the “rest of the month” is when you don’t have enough oil to function properly.